vbnin/Apple-JSON-discovery-server/README.md

 sudo systemctl restart apache2
 ```

-Test access to your webserver using curl to verify that the setup is correct and the JSON files are accessible:
+Test access to your webserver from your local computer using curl to verify that the setup is correct and the JSON files are accessible:

 ```
 curl -I https://your-domain.com/.well-known/com.apple.remotemanagement